nh-server/switch-guide/docs/extras/updating.md

 If at least one of the versions you are updating towards also updates the gamecard firmware, you will not be able to downgrade below that version without making the gamecard slot unusable until you update.

 Atmosphere (and Hekate) come bundled with patches that automatically disable the gamecard slot if it is detected that the system has an older gamecard firmware that would be updated.
-If you boot into RCM on each boot (for example by using AutoRCM), this means that the gamecard slot will not be updated and you can downgrade below that version.
+If you boot into RCM on each boot (for example by using autoRCM), this means that the gamecard slot will not be updated and you can downgrade below that version.
 If this happens, you will not be able to use the gamecard slot as long as you are on the newer firmware.

 Otherwise, you can safely update your system firmware through the system settings.

 !!!warning "Note about autoRCM"
     If you have autoRCM enabled and you're updating your system while in stock firmware, **updating will disable autoRCM** and you will need to enter RCM manually to boot custom firmware again.
-    To prevent autoRCM from being disabled, boot CFW on sysMMC and update through settings from there, as booting without AutoRCM <ins>will burn any preserved fuses</ins>.
+    To prevent autoRCM from being disabled, boot CFW on sysMMC and update through settings from there, as booting without autoRCM <ins>will burn any preserved fuses</ins>.

 ### About emuMMC